 Enquiry Missions are carried out by the BIE in each candidate city.
-These missions will assess the feasibility and viability of the Expo project, the political and social climate of the candidate country and city, and the support of the government for the project.
+These missions will assess the feasibility and viability of the Expo project, the political and social climate of the candidate country and city, and the support of relevant parties (government, local authorities and citizens) for the project.

 The following elements are evaluated: